peterldowns/pgtestdb/README.md

 package no matter how many tests, or how many packages, you're testing at the same time.

-Once it creates your brand new fresh test database, it will `t.Log()` the connection string so that iff your test fails you can connect to the database and figure out what happened.
+Once it creates your brand new fresh test database, testdb will `t.Log()` the connection string so that iff your test fails you can connect to the database and figure out what happened.